 How to Grow Sunflower Microgreens

 Sunflower microgreens are very easy to grow.
 You can buy sunflower seeds from garden centers or online retailers.
 There are a variety of ways to grow Sunflower microgreens indoor.
-You can use a tray with soil or simply grow them with water in a jar.
+You can use a tray with soil or simply grow them with water in a jar (then they will be eaten as sprouts).

 Sunflower microgreens are at their best in terms of flavor the closer they are to harvest date.
 However, if you cannot finish them and want to store them you can do so.
 Once you have harvested your sunflower seedling, you can store them for up to two weeks.
 Put them in a ziplock container in the refrigerator in conditions not too cold.